Soebb/persian-deepspeech-bot/README.md

 A Telegram bot to generate transcript from Persian speech. (using mozilla deepspeech service)

-Works on Python 3.7 or higher.
+Deepspeech is now archived so it Works only on Python 3.7 - 3.9 .